ianhussey/SCED/README.md

 Conduct a random effects meta analysis of the robust standardized effect sizes (Ruscio's A values) from `sced_analysis()`.
 Produces a meta analytic effect size, 95% confidence intervals, 95% credibility intervals (also referred to as prediction intervals), measures of heterogeneity between participants, and a forest plot of the effect sizes and meta analysed effect size.

+### power_meta()

+Rough *a priori* power analysis for SCED's between subjects meta analysis based on the equations derived from Valentine et al (2009) by Quintana ([2017](https://towardsdatascience.com/how-to-calculate-statistical-power-for-your-meta-analysis-e108ee586ae8)).
+Some approximations are made: e.g., Valentine et al assume a between groups design and the use of Cohen's *d* over the SCED package's Hedge's *g*.
+The function therefore likely underestimates power somewhat.
+Note that power analysis should not be used in isolation to determine sample size: number of participants, timepoints, etc should also take methodological recommendations for SCEDs into account.

 ## To do

+- Add a Ruscio's A conversion to the meta analysis function.

 - Change CIs in the meta analysis to using bootstrapping rather than Wald estimation